ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 associated with UDP Proxying request streams start with a context ID, see
 {{format}}.

-Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
-The context ID value of zero is reserved for UDP payloads, while non-zero values are dynamically
+Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1) using the variable-length defined in {{Section ?? of QUIC}}.
+The context ID value of
+0 is reserved for UDP payloads, while non-zero values are dynamically
 allocated: non-zero even-numbered context IDs are client-initiated, and odd-numbered context IDs are server-initiated.
 Implementations will provide a context ID allocation service.
 That service will allow extensions to request a